-We would like to thank my colleagues who contributed greatly to the preparation of this symposium, and all our sponsors (Sağlam Metal, Mak Elektronik, Marzinc, and Ünal Mühendislik), and most importantly, I would like to express my gratitude to our University Rector Prof. Dr. Refik POLAT.
-We would like to see you again at the 3rd International Light Alloys and Composite Materials Symposium.
+Thanks to the symposium, which we organized for the second time this year, universities and posium, and all our sponsors (Sağlam Metal, Mak Elektronik, Marzinc, and Ünal Mühendislik), and most importantly, I would like to express my gratitude to our University Rector Prof. Dr.

+We would like to thank my colleagues who contributed greatly to the preparation of this symposite Materials Symposium.

+Refik POLAT.
+We would like to see you again at the 3rd International Light Alloys and Com-